getaugur/better-trakt/README.md

 ## Docs

 Docs for the latest release can be found at [https://getaugur.github.io/better-trakt/](https://getaugur.github.io/better-trakt/).
-For other versions simply run `yarn build:docs` in the repo.
+For a more complete understanding of the api in general please visit [https://trakt.docs.apiary.io/](https://trakt.docs.apiary.io/).

 ## Getting Images